Hymenolepis nana (Dwarf Tapeworm): Life Cycle, Autoinfection, and Lab Diagnosis

 - Three specimens collected every other day or every third day should be adequate for parasitic examination.

-- A single stool specimen may not exclude bacterial or parasitic pathogens as a cause of diarrhea.
+A single stool specimen may not exclude bacterial or parasitic pathogens as a cause of diarrhea.
+Three consecutive negative specimens are often needed to rule out the carrier state for some organisms.

 - Avoid using mineral oil, bismuth, and barium before fecal collection since these substances may interfere with detecting or identifying intestinal parasites.